simplajs/simpla-text/README.md

 </h1>
 ```

 Initializing with static content is useful for converting existing sites to Simpla, or bootstrapping a project with predefined content.
-By putting content inside `<simpla-text>` and then calling `Simpla.save()` you can easily set content directly to Simpla.
+By putting content inside `<simpla-text>` and then calling `Simpla.save()` you can easily set content directly to Simpla's API.

-**Note:** Since any static content is overwritten by remote data, you should not have content inside `<simpla-text>` in production, because if newer content gets saved you could experience FOUC (Flash Of Unformatted Content) when the static content is overwritten.
+**Note:** Since any static content is overwritten by remote data, you should not have content inside `<simpla-text>` in production, because if newer content gets saved you will experience FOUC (Flash Of Unformatted Content) when the static content is overwritten.

 ## Plaintext

-By default simpla-text enables editable richtext, with basic formatting controls (bold, italic, underline, links) available to the user.
-You can disable all formatting tools and force simpla-text to create plain text content only with the `placeholder` property.
+By default simpla-text provides editable richtext, with basic formatting controls (bold, italic, underline, links) available to the user.
+You can disable all formatting tools and force simpla-text to create plain text content only with the `plaintext` property.

 ```html
 <simpla-text path="/my-text" plaintext></simpla-text>